-Antonia Prebble won a Qantas Award as the manipulative Loretta West, on Outrageous Fortune.
-Prebble began her screen career at 12 in TV's Mirror, Mirror.
-For five seasons she acted in sci-fi hit The Tribe during her school holidays.
-In 2013 her career jumped into even higher gear, with starring roles in legal thriller The Blue Rose, Witi Ihimaera culture-clash movie White Lies and bio-thriller The Cure, plus a role in Oz series Anzac Girls.
+Antonia Prebble played the manipulative Loretta West on Outrageous Fortune over six seasons, before starring in prequel Westside.
+Prebble began her screen career aged 12 on TV series Mirror, Mirror, and did five seasons on sci-fi hit The Tribe during her school holidays.
+From 2013 her career got even busier, with starring roles in legal thriller The Blue Rose, Witi Ihimaera film White Lies and bio-thriller The Cure.

-This feature film follows Māori medicine woman Paraiti (Whirimako Black) on a rare Auckland visit from her Urewera home.
-She meets a Māori servant (Rachel House) and is drawn into helping a wealthy Pākehā woman (Outrageous Fortune’s Antonia Prebble) with a scandalaous and life-threatening secret.
-The tale of culture clash and deception in settler New Zealand is directed by Mexican filmmaker Dana Rotberg (Otlia Rauda), who adapted the story from the Witi Ihimaera novella, Medicine Woman.
-Producer John Barnett was also behind the adaptation of Ihimaera’s Whale Rider.
+This feature film follows Māori medicine woman Paraiti (played by singer Whirimako Black) on a rare visit to Auckland from her Urewera home.
+She meets a Māori servant (Rachel House) and is drawn into helping a wealthy Pākehā woman (Outrageous Fortune’s Antonia Prebble) with a scandalous, life-threatening secret.
+The tale of culture clash and deception in settler Aotearoa was directed by Mexican Dana Rotberg (Otlia Rauda), who adapted the story from Witi Ihimaera novella Medicine Woman.
+Producer John Barnett was also involved in the adaptation of Ihimaera’s Whale Rider.

 In this 2013 murder mystery from writers Rachel Lang and James Griffin (Outrageous Fortune, Almighty Johnsons), Outrageous stars Antonia Prebble and Siobhan Marshall are cast east to Auckland's CBD as a sleuthing odd couple.
 This opening 10 minutes of the TV3 series begins with a body floating in the Viaduct.
 Then temp Jane March (Prebble) finds more drama than stationary in her first day at a law firm: her predecessor — Rose — is dead rather than on holiday, and she meets Rose’s brassy best mate Linda (Marshall) when she barges in to collect Rose’s possessions.